 - Click Unblock jobs.

 If there is no infection, select No. A dialog will advise that you need to remove or whitelist the detected files.
-To help you do this, new buttons will appear in the CryptoSafeGuard UI.The backup job that was stopped by CryptoSafeGuard will not automatically rerun.
+To help you do this, new options and buttons will appear in the CryptoSafeGuard UI.The backup job that was stopped by CryptoSafeGuard will not automatically rerun.
 You can manually run the job or allow it to run at its next scheduled run-time.

 When all files have been cleared from the CryptoSafeGuard UI, a dialog will confirm that your backup jobs will be unblocked.

 CryptoSafeGuard may generate a possible ransomware alert and display the banner without detecting an infection in the files you are backing up.
 This could happen if CryptoSafeGuard detects certain patterns of behavior consistent with a ransomware infection.
 If this happens, clicking the alert banner will open the following dialog.